 • Anorexiants; non-sedating antihistamines; ophthalmic drug solutions to treat allergies; inhaled topical nasal steroids; or proton pump inhibitors, except for prescription proton pump inhibitors that are prescribed for members under age 18 or that are prescribed as part of a combination drug used to treat helicobacter pylori.
 From time to time, Blue Cross and Blue Shield may change this list of non-covered drugs and supplies.
-When a material change is made to this list of non-covered drugs and supplies.
-When a material change is made to this list of non-covered drugs and supplies.
-When a material change is made to the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
+When a material change is made to this list of non-covered drugs and supplies, Blue Cross and Blue Shield will let the subscriber (or the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
 For more information, you can call the Blue Cross and Blue